-“Lazy” dumplings (or “le-nee-vye va-re-nee-kee” in Russian) are gnocchi-shaped dumplings made by mixing ricotta cheese or farmer cheese with egg and white/wheat flour into quick dough.
-It is an easier version for people who don't have time to make stuffed dumplings.
+“Lazy” dumplings (or “le-nee-vye va-re-nee-kee” in Russian) are gnocchi-shaped dumplings made by mixing ricotta cheese or farmer cheese with egg and white/wheat flour into a quick dough.
+It is an easier version for people who don’t have time to make stuffed dumplings.
 These are great for breakfast and my mom used to make them for me many times.
-They can be served in many ways, for example - with sweet sauce, berries and cream.
+They can be served in many ways, for example – with sweet sauce, berries, and cream.
 If you like to have a savory version, add shredded cheese, fresh green peas and serve them with melted butter or even tomato sauce.
 I used whole wheat flour for my recipe, but you are welcome to use all-purpose flour, that way your dumplings will come out whiter and lighter.

 For more Russian recipes, visit Russian Cuisine page.

 "Lenivie Vareniki" - "Lazy" Vanilla Ricotta Dumplings with Whole Wheat Flour

 - 3/4 cup whole wheat flour plus more for coating

 - pinch of salt plus salt for water

 - sour cream or whipped cream

 - strawberry syrup or your favorite jam, the sour cherry sauce would be great also